 Take my recipe, for example.
 After mixing, I chill my dough.
 And after rolling and cutting, I chill my dough.
 But then you read other recipes claiming that they're "no chill" and, like it says, there is no chilling required.
 So which one is right?

-I swear by chilling my dough - both after mixing and after rolling and cutting.
-My dough is mega buttery, and if I were to try to roll it out without chilling, I'd end up with a sticky mess.
+I swear by chilling my dough - both after mixing and after rolling/cutting.
+My dough is mega buttery, so if I were to try to roll it out without chilling, I'd end up with a sticky mess.
 Trust me, I've tried it.
-I always let it chill in the fridge for atleast 4 hours or so after mixing and portioning it (into flat 1kg blocks - I make a lot of cookies).
+I always let it chill in the fridge for atleast 4 hours or so after mixing and portioning it (into 1 kg flat blocks, usually - I make a lot of cookies).
 As long as you chill it for that minimum time, it's very forgiving - you could chill it over night or even make a whole bunch of dough ahead of time, portion it, and freeze it.
 The key is making sure you bring the dough out to room temperature and roll it while it's still cool but not cold.
 Too cold, and you'll break your wrists trying to roll it.
 Too warm, and it'll stick to everything.

 So what's the answer?
 Well, it all depends on you - the dough handler.
 You may have great success in chilling your dough, and some of you may not find it necessary.
 Like I said, it's the interpretation of the recipe, and not always the recipe itself.
 So what's your preference?
 Let me know in the comments below!

 So I sat back and asked myself, "Just what do I do to get a flat sugar cookie?" and I came up with a few tips that may help you get that lovely flat decorating surface.
 If you're having trouble getting a good level cookie surface, or you just wanna do a little light cookie-theory reading, this one's for you!